With Government

 Certain research tools are developed to help scientists understand more about the disease process.
 Some of these same tools, along with others, are necessary to develop a therapeutic approach, determine whether a potential therapy can move forward to clinical trials, and monitor therapeutic effectiveness throughout clinical trials.
 It is important to understand which tools have been developed for your disease and which ones may be needed in the future.
 NCATS Toolkit provides more information and resources about these and other research tools as they relate to preclinical trials in Discovery: Understand Translational Research Tools

-Starting a Patient Group
+Finding a Group

 Making a Difference